 “If you knew the gift of God and who it is who says to you, ‘Give Me a drink,’ you would have asked Him and He would have given you LIVING WATER.”
 John 4:10

 “but whoever drinks of the water that I shall give him shall never thirst: but the water that I shall give him shall become in him a well of water springing up to eternal life”.
 John 4:14

 “Sir, give me this water, so I will not be thirsty, nor come all the way here to draw”.
 John 4:15

-The woman received Jesus’ Living Water… not only did she receive it but she offered it to the dry and dead people of Samaria.
+The woman received Jesus’ Living Water!
+Not only did she receive it but she offered it to the dry and dead people of Samaria.
 They drank it too and new life sprang up inside them!

 As I go through my day, I see a lot of dry and thirsty and dead people around me.
-They many not even know it.
-But like the Samaritan woman, I have a spring of Living Water bubbling up inside me too.
+And most of them don’t even know it.

+Like the Samaritan woman, I have a spring of Living Water bubbling up inside me too.
 It’s active and life giving!!!!
 And like the living water, that runs along the parched land of Israel, I can splash it all over my spheres of influence and bring life to all who it touches!

+Go through your day dripping wet with it!
 You might be surprised by the life that springs up!

 “He who believes in Me, as the Scripture said, ‘From his innermost being will flow rivers of living water.'”
 John 7:28